MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-guided-rule-check-fraud-data.png"  width="600" />

-9. When you want to modify the data in the objects of the Business Model or facts, you need to store the object of the case in a variable inside the rule.
+9. When you want to modify the data in the objects of the Business Model or facts, you need to bind the object of the case to a variable inside the rule.
 Click on the fact declaration There is FraudData, the wizard to modify the constraints will open.

-10. On the last field type data as the name of the variable that you want to use to store the Fraud Data object, click on the button Set
+10. On the last field type `data`{{copy}} as the name of the variable that you want to bind the Fraud Data object to.
+Click on the `Set` button.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-guided-rule-modify-fraud-data.png"  width="600" />

-Now we are going to set the property of automated chargeback to true on the Fraud Data obeject so the dispute can be processed accordingly.
-Since this is the decision we are making based on the input we will define it as the WHEN clause a.k.a Left Hand Side (LHS) or Action section.
+Now we are going to set the property of automated chargeback to true on the `FraudData` object so the dispute can be processed accordingly.
+Since this is the decision we are making based on the input we will define it as the THEN clause a.k.a Right Hand Side (RHS) or Action section of our rule.
-All of the information of the CC dispute is stored in facts, this facts can live in a session that the engine will keep in memory so every time you evaluate a new fact or change something, you will have all of the Object in the session available and inteviening in the decision making.
-In the LHS or action section you can change the values of any property on the objects that you have stored in variables, or even add new objects to the session.
-Everytime a property in an object changes, all of teh decisions wil be reevaluated to make sure that no other rule needs to be applied.
+All of the information of the CC dispute is stored in facts, these facts can live in a session that the engine will keep in memory so every time you evaluate a new fact or change something, you will have all of the Object in the session available and intervening in the decision making.
+In the RHS or action section you can change the values of any property on the objects that you can reference via the variables, or even create and add new objects/facts to the session (this is usually referred to as _inferring_ new data or information).
+Every time a property in an object changes, all of the decisions in which this property is used will be reevaluated to make sure that no other rule needs to be applied (or need to be cancelled in the case of more advanced cases that use the engine's truth maintenance system or, for example, accumulate constructs).

-11. Click on the green arrow next to the WHEN keyword, when the Add new action wizard opens select Change field values of data, the variable that you created before and click on +ok.
+11. Click on the green arrow next to the WHEN keyword.
+When the `Add new action` wizard opens select `Change field values of data`, select the variable that you created before,  and click on `+ok`.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-guided-rule-modify-fraud-data-wizard.png"  width="600" />

-12. Now we are going to set teh value of the property automated to true, indicating that an automatic chargeback applies.
+12. Now we are going to set the value of the property automated to true, indicating that an automatic chargeback applies.
 Click on  the action Set value of Fraud Data and add the property automated.
-Click on the pencil icon to teh right and assign a literal value to the property.
+Click on the pencil icon to the right and assign a literal value to the property.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-guided-rule-modify-fraud-automated.png"  width="600" />